agarrharr/settings/README.md

     - Clicking on Bartender will (Display Bartender Bar items in menu bar)
   - Appearance
     - Gap at right of menu bar: Insert a gap when Notification Center is hidden (off)
-  - Command + drap  the bartender icon all the way to the right, then iStat Menus Status, then wifi, then volume
+  - Command + drap  the bartender icon all the way to the right, BitBar, wifi, then volume
-- Slate
-  - [x] Automatically Check for Updates
-- TextExpander
-  - [ ] Play sound
-  - Default is to expand snippet groups in: all applications, except...
-    - [x] Simulator
 - iTerm 2
   1. Download [nova.itermcolors](https://raw.githubusercontent.com/trevordmiller/nova-iterm/master/build/nova.itermcolors)
   1. Profiles -> Colors -> Color Presets -> Import